Sokleap-SAM/Brainrot-Adventure/README.md

 ---

 ## ✅ How to Play
-1. Run the application.

-2. Click start, then select any level that you want to play.
+### Keys

+- use key "A", "D" to walk left and right
+- use space bar key to jump
+- use key "S" to crounch

+### Goal

-3. Collect all required objects, then read the flag to beat the level.
+Collect all required objects, then read the flag to beat the level.

-4. Reach the portal to move to the next map (if there is any).
+**Note:** Reach the portal to move to the next map (if there is any).

-Note: Objects are hidden in the chest.
+**Note:** Objects are hidden in the chest.
 Some chests can be empty.